-Autumn events will be starting soon, look out for the first ripe blackberries in your area.
+Autumn events have started, look out for the first ripe blackberries in your area.

 - Wings chocolatey-brown with creamy patches